-Making direct investments in physical gold is the most straightforward way to go.
-Direct investing involves purchasing actual gold bars or bullion.
+Making direct investments in physical gold is the most straightforward way to go by purchasing actual gold bars or bullion.

-You can also invest indirectly with a variety of other financial instruments, including gold miner stocks and gold-focused funds.
+You can also invest indirectly with various other financial instruments, including gold miner stocks and gold-focused funds.

 Why Buy Gold?